Territorial Army (India): History

 The IDF's youth wing, known as the University Corps (UC), was established at the universities of Calcutta, Bombay, Madras, and Allahabad.
 The IDF was generally unpopular among British conscripts.
 In 1920, it was replaced by two volunteer organizations: the Auxiliary Force (AFI) for European and Anglo-Indian officers and the Indian Territorial Force (ITF) for Indian other ranks.
 The UC was reorganized as the University Training Corps (UTC) under the ITF and was later renamed University Officers' Training Corps (UOTC).
 After India's independence, the AFI was disbanded as its services were no longer required.
 The ITF was restructured into the newly formed Territorial Army, and the UOTC was converted into the National Cadet Corps (NCC).

 Post-independence, the Territorial Army Bill was introduced in the Constituent Assembly (the then Parliament of India) on 23 August 1948.
 It was passed on 1 September and came into force on 10 September.
 It allowed civilians pursuing other professions to serve part-time in the army.
 The TA was constituted by reorganising and redesignating 11 ITF infantry units.
 The first TA camp was inaugurated by the first Governor-General of independent India, C. Rajagopalachari, on 9 October 1949.
-Since then, the annual Territorial Army Day is observed on 9 October.
+Since then, the annual Territorial Army Day has been observed on 9 October.
 During the India-China conflict in 1959, defence minister V. K. Krishna Menon, in a radio address, asked Indians to volunteer for the TA.

 Initially, the Territorial Army comprised various types of units, including Armoured Regiment (TA), Infantry Battalion (TA), Air Defence (TA), Medical Regiment (TA), Engineers Field Park Coy (TA), Signal Regiment (TA), EME Workshop (TA), Coast Battery (TA), ASC GT Coy (TA), ASC Compo Pl (TA), and AMC Field Ambulances (TA).
 By 1972, these units, except for the infantry battalions, were either disbanded or became part of the regular army.
 In 2019, the TA began accepting women in officer and other ranks.